|

 The route from Borovo to Ruse (road 501)

-I can say that it is one of my favourite routes in this area.
-Never mind I pedalled it many times, it always brings me a great pleasure to be here again.
+This is one of my favorite routes in this area.
+It always brings me a great pleasure to visit this area.
 The route here is away from Danube River:

 From Borovo to Dve Mogili to Ivanovo to Basarbovo to Ruse.